adobe-flash/crossbridge/INSTALL.md

 > Example (Linux): export \_JAVA\_OPTIONS="-Xms512m -Xmx4096m"

-* Disable anti-virus software for faster builds
+* Disable anti-virus software for faster builds or add CrossBridge to exclusions (false alarms)

 * To build a Light SDK without extra libraries use: *make all LIGHTSDK=1*